Rodolphe M. Vallee

 Vallee was appointed by President Bush to the Advisory Committee for Trade Policy and Negotiation in 2001, served as a member of the Republican National Committee from 1999-2004, and chaired the Vermont delegation to the 2004 Republican National Convention.

 Vallee received a Bachelor's degree in biology (with a concentration in environmental studies) in 1982 from Williams College and a Master’s degree in Business Administration in 1986 from the Wharton School at the University of Pennsylvania.
 He was diagnosed with multiple myeloma in 2017.

 In October 2019, he was one of four Vermont gas distributors that agreed to settle a class-action lawsuit after they were accused of cheating customers out of $100 million.

+On May 3, 2022, Vallee's son Charlie took his own life.
+He was an intelligence officer and had been battling symptoms related to long covid.

 In May 2022 a tanker truck operated by RL Vallee Inc. killed a pedestrian in Montreal.
 The company's Google reviews has several complaints of aggressive and dangerous driving.